erichgess/erichgess.github.io/content/posts/2021/08/30/braid-error-handling.md

 tentacleness: with needing line numbers for every error, which meant that I had to always get a line number from a AST node and thread it down threw every place that I threw an error.
+1. Begin with a simple Error enumeration.
+1. Use helper functions and macros to simplify creating error values.

+What's great about just diving in and using a mediocre design for my error handling rather than just copying a strategy, is that I built a much more effective intuition of what good error types need to capture.
+Mediocrity meant that I put a lot more thought into what I was doing so that I could make it better in the future.
+If we want to get good at something, we must be willing to do it poorly; that's the only way to build intuition and become great.